-If your dog is getting plenty of exercise, he may wear his nails down naturally.
-But if you hear clicking on a hard floor, be sure to trim his nails.
-He may need this done once or twice a month.
-Attention to dental hygiene is important for his health and longevity.
-It's good to brush your dog's teeth daily, or at least two to three times per week.
-Check his ears weekly for any signs of infection, which are common for dogs who get their ears wet from swimming.
+If your dog is getting plenty of exercise, it may wear its nails down naturally.
+But if you hear clicking on a hard floor, be sure to trim its nails.
+It may need this done once or twice a month.
+Attention to dental hygiene is important for health and longevity.
+It is good to brush your dog's teeth daily, or at least two to three times per week.
+Check ears weekly for any signs of infection, which are common for dogs who get their ears wet from swimming.

 Labs are best suited to homes where they can get plenty of exercise, attention, and training.
 Labs are high energy and not well-suited to apartment living.
-You will need to take your dog for 30-minute walks and visits to a dog park where he can run off his energy.
+You will need to take your dog for 30-minute walks and visits to a dog park where he can run off its energy.
 If you have a fenced yard, you can play with your dog there.
 Be aware that they can be escape artists and make sure your dog wears tags or is chipped.
 Bad behavior may develop if a Labrador retriever is left alone most of the day and not given enough exercise.

 Labrador retrievers love retrieving things and they tend to like to carry things around in their mouths.
 Provide durable chew toys and balls for them to mouth.

 Providing training at an early age can ensure your Labrador retriever behaves well on a leash and follows directions.
 This will ensure you have a good canine citizen and not a rowdy, unruly dog.
 Socialization will also help your dog learn to be around visitors, dogs, and other pets without being fearful or defensive.

 As true family dogs, Labs usually get along well with children and are known to be incredibly loyal, loving, and active.
 However, young children should always be supervised around a dog until they learn how to behave around a pet.
 Once your children are old enough to respect a dog, a Labrador retriever is a good choice for a busy household.